Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: Analysis of the Achievable Rate

-By comparing the formulation in Theorem \ref{theorem2} with that given in \cite[Theorem 1]{zhi2020power}, we can see that the impact of imperfect CSI is completely characterized by the parameters $e_{k1}, e_{k2}, e_{k3}$ and $\frac{\sigma^{2}}{\tau p}$.
-In the perfect CSI scenario, we can assume $\tau=\infty$, which leads to $e_{k1}=e_{k2}=e_{k3}=1$ and $\frac{\sigma^{2}}{\tau p}=0$.
-Based on Theorem \ref{theorem2}, we can analyze the rate performance of RIS-aided massive MIMO systems for arbitrary system parameters. {Even though these expressions are long, it would be clear when focusing on the coefficients of $M$, $N$, and the variables of $f_{k}(\mathbf{\Phi})$, $\forall k$.
-These are the key parameters since they decide the order of magnitudes of signal, interference, signal leakage, and the noise with respect to the number of BS antennas and RIS elements.
-For example, since the interference term $I_{ki}$ scales on the order of $\mathcal{O}(M^2)$, it is easy to know that the RIS-aided massive MIMO systems suffer from stronger multi-user interference than conventional massive MIMO systems.
-In the following, we will provide comprehensive analysis of the RIS-aided massive MIMO systems, including the asymptotic behavior of the rate for large values of $M$ and $N$, the power scaling laws, and the impact of the Rician factors.} To this end, we begin with a useful lemma. \begin{lem} \begin{itemize}
+By comparing the formulation in Theorem \ref{theorem2} with that given in \cite[Theorem 1]{zhi2020power}, it can be seen that the impact of imperfect CSI is completely characterized by the parameters $e_{k1}, e_{k2}, e_{k3}$ and $\frac{\sigma^{2}}{\tau p}$.
+In the perfect CSI scenario, we have $\tau\to\infty$, which leads to $e_{k1}=e_{k2}=e_{k3}=1$ and $\frac{\sigma^{2}}{\tau p}=0$.
+Based on Theorem \ref{theorem2}, we can analyze the performance of RIS-aided massive MIMO systems for arbitrary system parameters.
+Even though the obtained analytical expressions may look cumbersome at the first sight, they provide clear insights in terms of the key system parameters $M$, $N$, and $f_{k}(\mathbf{\Phi})$, $\forall k$.
+For example, since the interference term $I_{ki}$ scales as $\mathcal{O}(M^2)$, we infer that RIS-aided massive MIMO systems suffer from stronger multi-user interference than conventional massive MIMO systems.
+In the following, we provide a comprehensive analysis of RIS-aided massive MIMO systems, including the asymptotic behavior of the rate for large values of $M$ and $N$, the power scaling laws, and the impact of the Rician factors.
+To this end, we begin with a useful lemma. \begin{lem} \begin{itemize}

 \item If $N=1$, for arbitrary $\bf\Phi$, we have $\left|f_{k}(\mathbf{\Phi})\right| = 1$ in (\ref{f_k_Phi_definition}).

 \item If $N>1$, by optimizing $\bf\Phi$, the range of values $ 0 \leq\left|f_{k}(\mathbf{\Phi})\right| \leq N$ is achievable in (\ref{f_k_Phi_definition}).